Beers15/basic-api-server/README.md

   * Path: /food/:id
     * returns the specified food item with supplied id

+  * Path: /clothing
+    * returns all clothing items in db as an array
+  * Path: /clothing/:id
+    * returns the specified clothing item with supplied id

 * REST Method POST
   * Path: /food
     * takes a JSON obj as input and returns the record that was added to the DB

+  * Path: /clothing
+    * takes a JSON obj as input and returns the record that was added to the DB

 * REST Method PUT
   * Path: /food/:id
     * takes a JSON obj as input and returns the record that was updated in the DB, with updated data included

+  * Path: /clothing/:id
+    * takes a JSON obj as input and returns the record that was updated in the DB, with updated data included

 * REST Method DELETE
   * Path: /food/:id
+    * deletes the record with the specified id and returns the deleted item upon successful deletion

+  * Path: /clothing/:id
     * deletes the record with the specified id and returns the deleted item upon successful deletion